catalystneuro/neuroconv/docs/user_guide/temporal_alignment.rst

 Tracking Timing Information: NIDQ
 ---------------------------------

-The above sections do not go into great detail about how exactly to go about tracking and storing all the relative timing information.
+The above sections do not describe how to track and store the timing information.
 One common approach is to utilize electrophysiology boards due to their naturally high sampling frequency.
-With this approach, the activity of a particular channel can be setup to receive a signal sent from a secondary system every time a certain event occurs.
+With this approach, a channel can be setup to receive a signal sent from a secondary system every time a certain event occurs.
 Those events could be mechanical triggers, analog signals from environmental electrodes, digital codes, or simple TTLs (# TODO: link to examples of these).